OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/integrating-tf501-with-vRO.rst

       VMware vCenter plugin workflows are represented as simple workflows in vRO plugin.

-Tungsten Fabric workflows
+OpenSDN workflows
 -------------------------

-You must connect to the TF controller or an endpoint before you create TF workflows.
-You must use **Create TF controller connection** to connect to an endpoint.
-You must use **Delete TF controller connection** to terminate a connection with an endpoint.
-Once you connect to the Control controller, the vRO plugin accesses the TF inventory objects and then updates the vRO inventory with the TF inventory objects.
+You must connect to the OpenSDN controller or an endpoint before you create OpenSDN workflows.
+You must use **Create OpenSDN controller connection** to connect to an endpoint.
+You must use **Delete OpenSDN controller connection** to terminate a connection with an endpoint.
+Once you connect to the Control controller, the vRO plugin accesses the OpenSDN inventory objects and then updates the vRO inventory with the OpenSDN inventory objects.

-The following workflows are defined for simple networking operations in Tungsten Fabric 5.0:
+The following workflows are defined for simple networking operations in OpenSDN 5.0:

 -  Network